NordAct/IoB-Variant-Loader/Example Resource Packs/README.md

 Model redirect files should go in `model_redirects` folder under any custom namespace.
 WARNING: if you add model redirect files under same namespace in your resource pack as someone else's or `isleofberk` one, this will cause an override of model redirect files under those namespaces.
 If this is not your intention, **don't do that**.

+**MAKE SURE NAMESPACE UNIQUE IF YOU DON'T INTEND TO OVERRIDE ANYTHING OR OTHERWISE PREPARE FOR POSSIBLE TECHNICAL ISSUES AND ANGRY USERS SLAMMING YOUR DOOR FOR PACK NOT WORKING**

 Model redirect file names should be respective to their in-game dragon's ID with small exception in face of Monstrous Nightmare (blame Isle of Berk's name inconsistency, it's actually horrible).

 | Dragon              | File name                   |